-NOTE: The purpose of this bill is to add to the persons who have access to the information kept by the Board of Pharmacy.
+NOTE: The purpose of this bill is to remove the requirement that a veterinarian access and report to the controlled substance monitoring database.

 Strike-throughs indicate language that would be stricken from a heading or the present law and underscoring indicates new language that would be added.